 Many major industries showed no significant change in hiring last month, while construction jobs declined by 31,000 jobs, the Bureau of Labor Statistics said.
-The industries that added jobs included healthcare and professional services, the agency noted.
+The industries that added jobs included health care and professional services, the agency noted.

 Slowing global growth, a trade war with China and signs of increased caution among U.S. consumers have led many economists to forecast weaker growth in the first three months of this year.

+Most analysts expect businesses to keep hiring and growth to rebound in the second quarter.
 In the meantime, there are cautionary signs.
 Consumer confidence fell sharply in January, held back by the shutdown and by a steep fall in stock prices in December.
 And Americans spent less over the winter holidays, with consumer spending falling in December by the most in five years.

-Home sales fell last year and price gains are slowing after the average rate on a 30-year mortgage reached nearly 5 percent last year.
-Sales of new homes also cratered late last year before picking up in December.
+Home sales also fell last year and price gains are slowing after the average rate on a 30-year mortgage reached nearly 5 percent last year.
+Sales of new homes cratered late last year before picking up in December.
 And U.S. businesses have cut their orders for equipment and machinery for the past two months, a sign that they are uncertain about their customer demand.